This post contains affiliate links. Click here to read my affiliate policy.

 Do you want a photo library full of various angles of your hotel room?
 Then don’t go to a place where the only thing worth photographing is the room.
 If you want to take majestic images of the starry night sky, you have to be where the star-filled sky is visible to the naked eye, and to your camera lens.
 That is not going to be anywhere near a city.

-For such images, you will want to consider some of the world’s top camping locations.
+For such images, you will want to consider some of the world’s top camping locations or even better, check off your bucket list of things to do in Guatemala.
 You also want to be realistic about your camera.
 The iPhone 7 takes noticeably better night shots than previous versions.
 Many manufacturers don’t do well in this category.
 So read the reviews of your camera’s strengths and weaknesses before planning a nigh-centric vacation that you can’t photograph.

 Shoot Lots of What Your Phone Is Good at Shooting

 As mentioned, not every smartphone is good at low-light shooting.
 Nothing you do is going to fully compensate for the size of the photon collector you happen to be holding.
 Let someone else in the group take the low-light shots that really matter.

 If you have an iPhone 7 Plus, you should be the portrait shooter of the group.
 Portrait mode is for real.
 It is also going to give you some of the best video footage possible in a smartphone camera.
 Other smartphones are really good at vistas and panoramic scenes.
 If you are in a place that is busy with bright colors and lots of activity, there are cameras that are more tuned for that.

 Even if your smartphone isn’t good at every kind of photo situation (and none are), your camera is going to be really good at some things.
 So don’t try to fight what it struggles with.
 And embrace the things that make it shine.